Generic Name: lorcaserin (lor KAS er in)

 There may be other drugs that can interact with Belviq.
 Tell your doctor about all medications you use.
 This includes prescription, over-the-counter, vitamin, and herbal products.
 Do not start a new medication without telling your doctor.

-More Belviq resources
+More about Belviq (lorcaserin)

 Where can I get more information?